rklymentiev/py-for-neuro/chapters/chapter4.md

 </opt>
 </choice>

 **Exercise 2**.
-It's always a good idea to check for relationship among variables in the data before applying Machine Learning algorithms.
-One of possible ways to do this is to check the correlation.
-Looking at the raw numbers of correlation may be not that productive and that's when **heatmap** becomes handy.
+It's always a good idea to check for a relationship among variables in the data before applying Machine Learning algorithms.
+One of the possible ways to do this is to check the correlation.
+Looking at the raw numbers of correlation might be not that productive and that's when **heatmap** becomes handy.

 1. Load the data with breast cancer observations (path to the file `"exercises/data/breast_cancer.csv"`);
 2. Select only columns the average values (with the `"mean"` in the name);